 Kevin has had several successful solo shows at Muse Gallery in Toronto and has participated in various group exhibitions.
 He is represented in Toronto by Muse Gallery and in Calgary by Gibson Fine Art.
 His work is in collections across North America and Europe.

 A native of Saskatchewan, he attended the Alberta College of Art and Ontario College of Art where he studied print making, experimental media, photography, communication arts and industrial design.
 His working career has led him into various fields of art related careers.
-Kevin brings four decades of artist experiences to his encaustic painting process.
-Kevin resides in Toronto, is married with three children and creates artwork full time.
+Kevin brings over four decades of artist experiences to his encaustic painting process.
+Kevin is an encaustic artist based in Toronto.

 Yay!
 More beeswax from the apiary.